abidaziz1/ADVANCED-SSH-BRUTE-FORCING/README.md

 - Customizable SSH port and number of threads.
 - Logging of all attempts (successful and failed) to a log file.
 - Timeout handling for slow server responses.
-- Enhanced error handling to deal with network or connection issues.
+- Enhanced error handling for network or connection issues.
 - Simple and efficient password file queue management.

+---

 ## Requirements